dotnet/docs/docs/framework/deployment/deployment-guide-for-developers.md

  Important notes:

 > [!NOTE]
-> The phrase "the [!INCLUDE[net_v45](../../../includes/net-v45-md.md)] and its point releases"  refers to the [!INCLUDE[net_v45](../../../includes/net-v45-md.md)] and all later versions.
+> The phrase ".NET Framework 4.5 and its point releases" refers to .NET Framework 4.5 and all later versions.

-- Versions of the .NET Framework from the [!INCLUDE[net_v451](../../../includes/net-v451-md.md)] through the [!INCLUDE[net_current](../../../includes/net-current-version.md)] are in-place updates to the [!INCLUDE[net_v45](../../../includes/net-v45-md.md)], which means they use the same runtime version, but the assembly versions are updated and include new types and members.
+- Versions of the .NET Framework from .NET Framework 4.5.1 through [!INCLUDE[net_current](../../../includes/net-current-version.md)] are in-place updates to .NET Framework 4.5, which means they use the same runtime version, but the assembly versions are updated and include new types and members.

-- The [!INCLUDE[net_v45](../../../includes/net-v45-md.md)] and its point releases are built incrementally on the [!INCLUDE[net_v40_long](../../../includes/net-v40-long-md.md)].
-When you install the [!INCLUDE[net_v45](../../../includes/net-v45-md.md)] or its point releases on a system that has the [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)] installed, the version 4 assemblies are replaced with newer versions.
+- .NET Framework 4.5 and its point releases are built incrementally on .NET Framework 4.
+When you install .NET Framework 4.5 or its point releases on a system that has .NET Framework 4 installed, the version 4 assemblies are replaced with newer versions.

 - If you are referencing a Microsoft [out-of-band package](../get-started/the-net-framework-and-out-of-band-releases.md) in your app, the assembly will be included in the app package.

-- You must have administrator privileges to install the [!INCLUDE[net_v45](../../../includes/net-v45-md.md)] and its point releases.
+- You must have administrator privileges to install .NET Framework 4.5 and its point releases.

-- The [!INCLUDE[net_v45](../../../includes/net-v45-md.md)] is included in [!INCLUDE[win8](../../../includes/win8-md.md)] and [!INCLUDE[winserver8](../../../includes/winserver8-md.md)], so you don't have to deploy it with your app on those operating systems.
-Similarly, the [!INCLUDE[net_v451](../../../includes/net-v451-md.md)] is included in [!INCLUDE[win81](../../../includes/win81-md.md)] and Windows Server 2012 R2.
-The .NET Framework 4.5.2 isn't included in any operating systems.
-The [!INCLUDE[net_v46](../../../includes/net-v46-md.md)] is included in Windows 10, the [!INCLUDE[net_v461](../../../includes/net-v461-md.md)] is included in Windows 10 November Update, and the [!INCLUDE[net_v462](../../../includes/net-v462-md.md)] is included in Windows 10 Anniversary Update.
-The .NET Framework 4.7 is included in Windows 10 Creators Update, the .NET Framework 4.7.1 is included in Windows 10 Fall Creators Update, and the .NET Framework 4.7.2 is included in Windows 10 October 2018 Update and Windows 10 April 2018 Update.
+- .NET Framework 4.5 is included in [!INCLUDE[win8](../../../includes/win8-md.md)] and [!INCLUDE[winserver8](../../../includes/winserver8-md.md)], so you don't have to deploy it with your app on those operating systems.
+Similarly, .NET Framework 4.5.1 is included in [!INCLUDE[win81](../../../includes/win81-md.md)] and Windows Server 2012 R2. .NET Framework 4.5.2 isn't included in any operating systems. .NET Framework 4.6 is included in Windows 10, .NET Framework 4.6.1 is included in Windows 10 November Update, and .NET Framework 4.6.2 is included in Windows 10 Anniversary Update.  .NET Framework 4.7 is included in Windows 10 Creators Update, .NET Framework 4.7.1 is included in Windows 10 Fall Creators Update, and .NET Framework 4.7.2 is included in Windows 10 October 2018 Update and Windows 10 April 2018 Update. .NET Framework 4.8 is included in Windows 10 May 2019 Update.
 For a full list of hardware and software requirements, see [System Requirements](../../../docs/framework/get-started/system-requirements.md).

-- Starting with the [!INCLUDE[net_v45](../../../includes/net-v45-md.md)], your users can view a list of running .NET Framework apps during setup and close them easily.
+- Starting with .NET Framework 4.5, your users can view a list of running .NET Framework apps during setup and close them easily.
 This may help avoid system restarts caused by .NET Framework installations.
 See [Reducing System Restarts](../../../docs/framework/deployment/reducing-system-restarts.md).

-- Uninstalling the [!INCLUDE[net_v45](../../../includes/net-v45-md.md)] or one of its point releases also removes pre-existing [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)] files.
-If you want to go back to the [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)], you must reinstall it and any updates to it.
+- Uninstalling .NET Framework 4.5 or one of its point releases also removes pre-existing .NET Framework 4 files.
+If you want to go back to .NET Framework 4, you must reinstall it and any updates to it.
 (See [Installing the .NET Framework 4](https://docs.microsoft.com/previous-versions/dotnet/netframework-4.0/5a4x27ek(v=vs.100)).)

 - The .NET Framework 4.5 redistributable was updated on October 9, 2012 to correct an issue related to an improper timestamp on a digital certificate, which caused the digital signature on files produced and signed by Microsoft to expire prematurely.
 If you previously installed the .NET Framework 4.5 redistributable package dated August 16, 2012, we recommend that you update your copy with the latest redistributable from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkId=245484).
 For more information about this issue, see [Microsoft Security Advisory 2749655](https://docs.microsoft.com/security-updates/SecurityAdvisories/2012/2749655).